axiros/docutools/src/lcdoc/mkdocs/lp/plugs/python/pyplugs/convert/docs/index.md

 # Image :srcref:fn=src/lcdoc/mkdocs/lp/plugs/python/pyplugs/convert/__init__.py,t=Convert

-Current feature set:

-- Creates thumbnails of pdfs, linked to their source.
-- Creates image slideshows from pdfs
+Creates thumbnails of pdfs, linked to their source and image slideshows from pdfs.

+This is the current feature set.

 ## Parameters